biacraciun/Understanding-Context-Usage-in-MT/README.md

 A notebook for each language is provided for inspecting the generated output of the PECoRe method.
 These can be found in the [notebooks](notebooks) folder.

 ### DivEMT Dutch
-The replication of our DivEMT Dutch research direction involves only two steps and scripts:
+The replication of our DivEMT Dutch research direction involves only two scripts:

 To retrieve the desired data from DivEMT:
 ```bash